 The following organizations provide technical assistance services to Maine schools who have students with print disabilities.
 Please contact the provider for more information about their services and fees.

 This program will support educators who don’t have the time or resources to provide student mandated access to print-based instructional materials.
 Such access is guaranteed in federal education statutes, such as IDEA and NCLB.
-ALLTECH can support you with AIM and NIMAS in the following ways:
+ALLTECH can support you with AEM and NIMAS in the following ways: